|

 The Sothwest Chief at rest at La Junta.

-12/9/06 I got up at 6:00 AM, prepared myself for the big day putting on my long under wear and layers before checking to see if Pat was up and about.
+12/9/2006 I got up at 6:00 AM and prepared myself for the big day by putting on my long underwear and layers, before checking to see if Pat was up and about.
 We went to breakfast and were seated with Lori from Redondo Beach.
-I enjoyed the French Toast and sausage patties as the train refueled in the BNSF Argentine Yard.
-We arrived into Kansas City twenty minutes early and I was off to explore Kansas City Union Station once again.
+I enjoyed the French Toast and Sausage Patties as the train refueled in BNSF's Argentine Yard.
+We arrived at Kansas City twenty minutes early and I was off to explore Kansas City Union Station once again.

-Kansas City PCC which is now displayed at Kansas City Union Station.
+There is a Kansas City PCC car now displayed outside at Kansas City Union Station.

-Santa Fe 31 Chico at Kansas City Union Station.
+Private cars Santa Fe 31 "Chico" at Kansas City Union Station.

-Canadian National Metias.
-I went back inside Union Station.
+Private Car Canadian National "Metis".
+I went back inside the station.

-This wonderful mural greeted me as I came up the escalator into the station.
+I was greeted by a wonderful mural as I came up the escalator.

-Display of trains in this case near the Amtrak Ticket Window before I went back to train side.
+There was a display of trains in cases near the Amtrak ticket window before I went back to train side.

-Lincoln Service 302 before its Kansas City to St Louis run this morning.
+Lincoln Service 314 was boarding this morning before its Kansas City to St. Louis run.

-Our Southwest Chief ready to leave Kansas City for points east.
-We departed Kansas City on time and we all were ready for the final sprint to La Plata.
+We departed Kansas City on time and we were ready for the final leg to La Plata.

 Another passenger on this train shot this picture with me in it.

-Crossing the Missouri River as the December sun shines bright.
+The train crossed the Missouri River as the December sun shone brightly.

-A look back at the Missouri River Bridge.
-Pat went back to her room to pack up while Tom, Dan and I rode the lounge car until past Carrollton when we returned to our areas of the train to pack up to be ready to detrain in La Plata.
-We went past West La Plata where we crossed over to the north track.
-I had moved my luggage downstairs before we got there so all I did was leave my room, go downstairs and wait to detrain.
-We arrived into La Plata right on time and I stepped off the train here for the first time.
+Pat went back to her room to pack up while Tom, Dan and I rode the lounge car until past Carrollton, when we returned to our areas of the train to pack up to be ready to detrain in La Plata.
+We went past West La Plata, where we crossed over to the north track.
+I had moved my luggage downstairs before we got there, so all I did was leave my room, go downstairs and wait to detrain.
+We arrived in La Plata on time and I stepped off the train here for the first time.

 This picture after I had dropped my luggage with the Depot Inn staff.

-The sleeping cars pulled away so that the coach passengers could be detrained.
+The sleeping cars pulled away so that the coach passengers could detrain.
 After the rest of our group had detrained from the coaches, the Southwest Chief departed La Plata and we loaded up the vans for the short trip to the Depot Inn and Suites.
 Once there in the lobby, I said hello to everyone before Carl Morrison let me store my luggage in his room.
-What a room it is.
-He had the Sportsman Suite complete with sauna, in wall television with a DVD player and a fake fireplace.
+What a room it was.
+He had the Sportsman Suite complete with sauna, in-wall television with a DVD player and a fake fireplace.
 The bed looked incredible and large bathroom would suit anyone's needs.
 We returned to the lobby and I took a look around.
-What a railroad theme this hotel is.
+What a railroad theme this hotel has!
 We met with everyone before Steve and I took a walk to catch up on a few things.
 Carl and I then walked down to the bridge over the BNSF mainline to try to catch a few trains.
-Carl and I sat out there for about half an hour before Carl needed to return to the hotel.
+We sat out there for about half an hour before Carl needed to return to the hotel.
 I watched people over at the future railfan viewing area.
 The funny thing about standing on this bridge is that everyone who drives by waves at you in a friendly way.
 I guess La Plata is one friendly place.

-An Amish Buggy crossing the bridge of the BNSF mainline.
+An Amish buggy crossed the bridge over the BNSF mainline .

 A few minutes later another Amish Buggy.
 Buggies two, BNSF trains 0 at the bridge.
 Chris Parker walked back to the Depot Inn while Richard and I walked over to the new Trainweb building.
-I walked inside but after a few minutes I felt like a BNSF freight was about to come so I decided to go take a few pictures of the La Plata Amtrak Station.
+I walked inside, but after a few minutes I felt as if a BNSF freight was about to come, so I decided to go take a few pictures of the La Plata Amtrak station.

 The La Plata Amtrak Station from the south side of the BNSF mainline.